jcorporation/myGPIOd/README.md

 # myGPIOd

 myGPIOd is a lightweight GPIO controlling framework.
-It is written in C and has no dependencies but the libgpiod2 library version 2.
+It is written in C and has no hard dependencies but the libgpiod2 library version 2.

 It consists of a daemon, a client library and a command line tool.
 It is designed to run on Raspberry PIs and similar devices.

 I wrote this tool primarily for [myMPDos](https://github.com/jcorporation/myMPDos) and [myMPD](https://github.com/jcorporation/myMPD).

+myGPIOd can communicate natively with MPD and also integrates nicely with all HTTP APIs.

 ## Features